kvalle/grinder-bloggpost/post.md

     grinder.logDirectory = log

 Here we first tells Grinder which test script to run.
-Then we specify that we only want one worker process started, and that the worker process should initiate four threads, each making five calls to our `__call__` method.
+Then we specify that we only want one worker process started, and that the worker process should initiate four threads, each making five runs, i.e. calls to our `__call__` method.
 The final two lines tell Grinder not to expect us to use the console (thus avoiding some output warnings) and where to put the log files describing the test results.

 Now we are ready to run the test.